Ghostpoet: History

 Ghostpoet's first known recordings were on the two mixtapes from 2009 Filthy Friends by Micachu and Kwesachu Mixtape Vol.1 by Kwes and Micachu.

 In June 2010, Ghostpoet self-released his first EP, The Sound of Strangers, and was later featured in The Guardians "New Band of the Day".

 Ghostpoet's first single, "Cash & Carry Me Home", was released on 24 January 2011, followed by the debut album on 7 February 2011, Peanut Butter Blues & Melancholy Jam.
 His single "Survive It" was launched in Rough Trade East Record store, on London's Brick Lane on 9 May 2011.

 In 2011, he supported Metronomy and Jamie Woon on their tours and performed at Glastonbury, Sónar, Latitude, Secret Garden Party, and Bestival, among others.
 Ghostpoet was among the nominees for the 2011 Mercury Prize.

-In 2012, Ghostpoet's track "Finished I Ain't" appeared in the soundtrack of Sleeping Dogs and the EP "Meltdown", with guest vocals by Woodpecker Wooliams, was released in April 2013.
+In 2012, Ghostpoet's track "Finished I Ain't" appeared in the soundtrack of Sleeping Dogs and in the introduction title sequence to Top Boy (season 1).
+The EP "Meltdown" with guest vocals by Woodpecker Wooliams, was released in April 2013.

 Ghostpoet's second album, Some Say I So I Say Light, was released on 6 May 2013.
 The album was preceded by the single "MSI musmiD", made available as a free download from SoundCloud.

 His third album, Shedding Skin, was released on 2 March 2015.
 The album featured guest appearances by Nadine Shah, Etta Bond, Mélanie De Biasio, Lucy Rose and Paul Smith.
 The album was shortlisted for the 2015 Mercury Prize.

 In 2016, Ghostpoet was featured on Massive Attack's song "Come Near Me", the B-side to "The Spoils".
 In the same year, Ghostpoet curated the West Balkans edition of the British Council's interactive music project Mix the City, travelling around the region to record samples with various local musicians, and creating his own mix for the region.

 In April 2017, Ghostpoet released the single "Immigrant Boogie" via Play It Again, Sam.
 The track was produced by Leo Abrahams and mixed by Leo and Kristofer Harris.
 The track is the first from the album Dark Days + Canapés.

 Ghostpoet released his fourth studio record, Dark Days + Canapés on 18 August 2017.
 His fifth album, I Grow Tired But Dare Not Fall Asleep, was released on 1 May 2020.

 In November 2022, Obaro Ejimiwe received an Honorary Doctorate of Art by Coventry University in recognition of his extensive contribution to the arts.

 In 2023, he performed on a new version of Massive Attack's "Paradise Circus" for the feature-length film Luther: The Fallen Sun.

 In May 2024, Ghostpoet released his third EP entitled 'Am I the Change I Wish to See?' on his own independent label Modern Revenge Records via his Bandcamp page.
 In the same year, he composed the music for the short film 'Ataraxy 33' by Curtis Essel, in which the Brazilian dancer Noan Alves from the Stuttgart Ballet plays the leading role.